johnfedoruk/bangular/aio/content/guide/architecture.md

 The user's changes also flow back to the component, resetting the property to the latest value, as with event binding.

-Angular processes *all* data bindings once per JavaScript event cycle, from the root of the application component tree through all child components.
+Bangular processes *all* data bindings once per JavaScript event cycle, from the root of the application component tree through all child components.

 <figure>